GreenDelta/openLCA2-manual/src/epds/README.md

 ![](../media/epd2.png)

-Users are always recommended to download and use the recent version of the [EN15804 add-on for ecoinvent](https://nexus.openlca.org/database/EN15804%20add-on), created by GreenDelta GmbH in accordance with the EN15804 norm, and read the release notes, especially to note changes on the impact method calculations.
+Users are always recommended to download and use the recent version of the [EN15804+A2 add-on](https://nexus.openlca.org/database/EN15804%20add-on), created by GreenDelta GmbH in accordance with the EN15804 norm, and read the release notes, especially to note changes on the impact method calculations.

 ![](../media/epd_intro.png)